top of page

 2. Scenario-Based Resource Planning – Jamaica

-Jamaica’s 2020 Integrated Resource Plan (IRP) introduced scenario modelling for fuel mix diversification, demand uncertainty, and climate impact resilience.
+Jamaica’s 2020 Integrated Resource Plan (IRP) introduced scenario modeling for fuel mix diversification, demand uncertainty, and climate impact resilience.
 The plan includes adaptive pathways for scaling renewables and LNG based on system stress-testing and external shocks.
 This shifts planning from deterministic to adaptive, allowing investment sequencing to be adjusted as conditions change.

 3. Grid Digitalization + Cyber Preparedness – Barbados